MHickey2/Wannabe-Healthy/README.md

 <br/>

 - The Footer:
-The Footer contains a blurb on the site, some contact details and social media icons, also the copyright information on the WannabeHealthy site.
+The Footer contains a blurb on the site, some contact details and social media icons, also the copyright information on the Wannabe Healthy site.

  <br>